BREAKING

 LEARNING

-THE LANGUAGE OF LEAVING - BE KIND, BE SWIFT, BE GONE
+THE LANGUAGE OF LEAVING - BE KIND, BE SWIFT, BE GONE!

 Try

-from a disease, than an individual who wrestles with one, and this
+running away from an affliction, than an individual who wrestles

-difficulty is addressed here.
+with one, and this difficulty is addressed here.

 The

 an effective or compassionate departure strategy!
-Express

 that you've cared for and appreciated her, but this relationship